Microbiome Diet ~ 3. Boosting the Good Guys

 What you eat has a huge impact on your gut health.
 Some foods are beneficial for your gut bacteria, while others have the opposite effect.
 What foods are the ones that boost the beneficial microbes that live in your gut?

-This is part 3 of the articles on microbiome diet, read part 2: Microbiome diet 2: Animal Products.
+This is part 3 of the articles on Microbiome Diet.
+Read part 2 here: Microbiome diet 2: Animal Products and part 4.1 here: Microbiome Diet 4.1: Dangerous Food - Alcohol.

 Plants are preferred!